ahmdmhd/s2dm/.migration/docs/setup-guide.md

 # S2DM Migration Workflow Setup Guide

-This guide explains how to set up the automated S2DM migration workflow in your repository.
-The workflow automatically generates artifacts (GraphQL schemas, JSON schemas, registry files, and SKOS RDF) when changes are made to your specification files.
+This guide explains how to set up the automated S2DM publishing workflow in your repository.
+The workflow uses the `s2dm-publish` action to automatically generate artifacts when changes are made to your specification files.

 ## Prerequisites

 - A clean repository with a `spec/` directory containing schema files written in `GraphQL SDL` and following the data modeling ruleset of the `S2DM` approach.
 - GitHub Actions enabled in your repository.
 For more information, follow this [guide](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository).

-> !NOTE If the repository is empty, or if the user is starting from scratch without any schema files, then the tools will create an empty `spec/` directory.
+> Note: If the repository is empty, or if the user is starting from scratch without any schema files, then the tool will create an empty `spec/` directory.

 ## Setup Steps

 ### 1. Copy Files from S2DM Repository

-The migration workflow comprises two files: `migrate.yml` and `.bumpversion.toml`.
+The publishing workflow comprises two files: `migrate.yml` and `.bumpversion.toml`.

-The `migrate.yml` defines a GitHub Actions workflow that is responsible for exporting new releases based on changes to the GraphQL specification of the domain data model repository.
+The `migrate.yml` defines a GitHub Actions workflow that uses the `s2dm-publish` action to export new releases based on changes to the GraphQL specification of the domain data model repository.
 The workflow is explained [here](#how-the-workflow-works).
 The `.bumpversion.toml` is utilized to track the versions of the created releases.
 Users of the automation should copy both files into the domain data model repository.
 This can be achieved through one of the following methods:

-#### Option A: Using the setup script (recommended)
+#### Option A: Using the setup script **(recommended)**

 Run the automated setup script that handles everything for you: